 Step 5: Click on Save

-Method 2: At the form level
+Method 2: SMS API integration at the form level

 To integrate SMS at the form level, log in to QRCodeChimp and navigate to the form QR code solution.